Eclipse-Laboratories-Inc/dev-docs/eclipse-architecture/what-is-eclipse-mainnet/execution-solana-virtual-machine-svm.md

 * **Community**: Popular blockchains like Ethereum and Solana have fostered thriving developer communities around the EVM and SVM respectively.
 This means better tooling and developer support compared to newer virtual machines like the Move VM or Fuel VM.
 * **Ease-of-use**: Languages such as Solidity are easier to code in, and not all bytecodes support compilation from Solidity.&#x20;

-Eclipse Mainnet runs the **Solana Virtual Machine (SVM)**, but we can also support programs built for the **Ethereum Virtual Machine (EVM)** using Neon EVM.
-We will add other bytecode formats in the future as dApps request them.
-You can even use existing tooling for the EVM such as Truffle or Remix or tooling for the SVM such as the Solana CLI or Seahorse Lang.
+Eclipse Mainnet runs the **Solana Virtual Machine (SVM)**.
+You can even use existing tooling for the SVM such as the Solana CLI or Seahorse Lang.

 ## **Optimized Parallel Execution**&#x20;